Chart Color Schemes

 Health performance in Gloucester is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Gloucester faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is low, at approximately 46%, compared to the national average of 55.3%.
+Private health cover is low at approximately 46%, covering around 2,490 people, compared to the national average of 55.3%.

-The most common conditions are arthritis (11.6%) and mental health issues (8.5%).
-While 60% report being free from medical ailments, this is slightly higher than the Rest of NSW's 57.7%.
-The area has a higher proportion of seniors aged 65 and over (35.3%, or 1911 people), compared to the Rest of NSW at 30.4%.
-Despite this, health outcomes among seniors are above average, outperforming the general population in health metrics.
+The most prevalent medical conditions are arthritis (11.6%) and mental health issues (8.5%).
+Approximately 60% of residents report no medical ailments, slightly higher than the Rest of NSW's 57.7%.
+Around 35.3%, or 1,911 people, are aged 65 and over, higher than the Rest of NSW's 30.4%.
+Health outcomes among seniors in Gloucester exceed average levels, even outperforming the general population in health metrics.

 Frequently Asked Questions - Health